 Jason: so maybe good for one-offs or…

 Rooz: Yeah it’s good to test it out and check – look at your build.
-So what Jason is showing is a view of Gradle Enterprise from all your scans.
+So what Jason is showing is a view of Develocity from all your scans.
 Specifically, you can see in the query box showing CI builds.
 So, show me all the successful CI builds from the last 7 days so what are we looking at here, Jason?

 Jason: so, let’s drill into it and I want to talk about how to read this because this is how you measure where you are today, so you know how to focus your resources and where to improve